lanl/Tardigrade-examples/docs/Tardigrade_MOOSE_convergence.rst

 A cylinder with 5 mm diameter and 5 mm height is displaced in the z-direction to produce a nominal strain of -1% with boundary conditions that result in a uniaxial stress state.
+The modulus of elasticity is 250 MPa, the Poisson ratio is 0.2, and the density is 2000 kg/m^3.

 Refer to :ref:`finite_strain_solution` for details of the analytical solution.
 A user may find the :py:mod:`model_package.Tardigrade_MOOSE.finite_stVK_calculation`